Creating accessibility standards

 Technical committees:

-- identify where persons with disabilities may face barriers related to its area of focus;
+- identify where people with disabilities may face barriers related to its area of focus;

 - develop a national standard, or a suite of standards, to work towards eliminating these barriers; and